Genovesa ground finch

 The Genovesa ground finch (Geospiza acutirostris) is a small bird native to the Galápagos Islands.
-It was considered a subspecies of the sharp-beaked ground finch (Geospiza difficilis) endemic to Genovesa Islands.
+It was considered a subspecies of the sharp-beaked ground finch (Geospiza difficilis) endemic to Genovesa Island.
 The International Ornithologists' Union has split the species.
 Other taxonomic authorities still consider it conspecific.

+In the whole-genome phylogeny of Lamichhaney et al. (2017), G. acutirostris is shown to be very far from G. difficilis.
+In fact, G. difficilis does not fall in the same part of the tree as other Geospiza.